Flashing the eMMC

 Note

-This step only works if the size of the image file is less than 1GB due to limited usage of RAM size in the Bootloader as we have marked some RAM regions as reserved for other components such as OPTEE.
-If the image file is too large use the Updating eMMC from SD card in Linux on Target subsection.
+This step works only if the image file size does not exceed the available RAM in the Bootloader, as some RAM regions are reserved for components like OP-TEE.
+If the image file is too large, refer to the ‘Flash eMMC from Network in Linux’ subsection.

 Write the image to the eMMC: